 For regular news and updates on the Royal College and all things oncology, follow IMG Connect on social media using the links below:

-An NHS Trust in the West Midlands is looking for a Specialist Doctor in Clinical Oncology with an interest in Neuro-Oncology and Lower-GI cancers.
-The Oncology department comprises a team of over 20 consultants and is supported by a large team of middle-grade doctors.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist qualifications or FRCR are most encouraged to apply.
+An NHS district general hospital in the South West of England is looking for a Consultant in Clinical Oncology with an interest in breast and skin cancers.
+The Clinical Oncology department comprises a team of 11 consultants and is supported by a large team of middle grade doctors and specialist nurses.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.